 - Easy to store at any place

-We have found it to be the best vet recommended dog wheelchair, perfectly designed for large to medium-sized dog breeds.
+We have found it to be the best vet recommended wheelchair, perfectly designed for large to medium-sized dog breeds.
 Walkin’ Wheels dog cart ensures a healthy and active life of your pets.
-Due to the scientifically tested design, this wheelchair gives the ultimate comfort to your pets.
+Due to the scientifically tested design, it gives the ultimate comfort to your pets.
 Your dog will have no problem while walking and running at outdoor and indoor sites.

 The aluminum frame is sturdy and lightweight.
 The system remains firmly attached to your pet’s body while your furry friend moves anywhere.
 What’s more, durable rubber treads and dense foam wheels can endure harsh elements of a rough surface.
 These wheels are also easy to clean.

 After using the cart every day, you can fold it to make a compact shape.
 You may load the system into your vehicle.
-The manufacturer has made the wheelchair adjustable to let it fit any dog size.
+The manufacturer has made this adjustable to let it fit any dog size.

 - Easily washable wheels of the cart